LokeshwarPrasad3/PingPoing/README.md

-# My Chat App - PingPoing
+# PingPoing - A Chat App

 Welcome to PingPoing, a modernized real-time chat application that enhances communication with friends and groups.
 Users can create accounts securely, manage profiles with profile pictures, engage in real-time conversations with typing indicators and notifications, and seamlessly navigate through various features.